 - Preheat your oven to 175 C / 350 F and line two baking sheets with parchment paper.

 - Work in batches, using your hand, roll dough into finger-thick ropes.
 The dough is a little crumbly at the beginning until it warms up while working with your hands.
 Cut into 5 cm / 2 inches pieces and form a crescent with tapered ends.
 Transfer to a baking sheet and bake for 12-15 minutes.
 Roll and form the second batch of cookies while the first one is baking.

 - The kipferl are very fragile while hot but sturdy when cold.
-Transfer the cookies into a cookie tin and cover generously with powdered sugar.
+Transfer the cookies to a cookie tin and cover generously with powdered sugar.

 - You can store them for at least 4 weeks in an airtight container, they age well.